 Nigora Goat Facts

-- Mature Nigora goats of either sex stand approximately 19 to 24 inches (45 to 61 cm) tall.
+- Mature Nigora goats of either gender stand approximately 19 to 24 inches (45 to 61 cm) tall.

 - Like their Nigerian Dwarf and Angora ancestors, members of the Nigora goat breed are docile, smart, and relatively affectionate with their keepers.